32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 Will the provide additional resources that may be beneficial to you throughout your planning process?

-The logistics-
+The Logistics-

 Do you have insurance to provide to a venue if necessary?